Scarabaeus1031/NEXAH/ARCHITECTURE/METHODS.md

 ## 7.1 Noise Injection

-Gaussian noise added to system trajectories.
+Gaussian noise is added to system trajectories.

 Evaluation: